Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

-\begin{corollary} If a clump, $\bs X$, has a Human then it is 2-collapsible. \end{corollary} \begin{proof} Using Lemma~\ref{otherHumanlem}, we argue that $\bs X$ has a clump that does not intersect the Human.
-On this clump we use Lemma~\ref{lem ab} and Lemma~\ref{norectlem} to deduce that it is 2-collapsible or has a Human of itself.
-This implies that $\bs X$ is either 2-collapsible or it has two disjoint Humans.
-Noting that a Human is always 1-collapsible concludes the proof. \end{proof}
+\begin{corollary} If a clump, $\bs X$, has a Human then it is 2-indentable. \end{corollary} \begin{proof} Using Lemma~\ref{otherHumanlem}, we argue that $\bs X$ has a clump that does not intersect the Human.
+On this clump we use Lemma~\ref{lem ab} and Lemma~\ref{norectlem} to deduce that it is 2-indentable or has a Human of itself.
+This implies that $\bs X$ is either 2-indentable or it has two disjoint Humans.
+Noting that a Human is always 1-indentable concludes the proof. \end{proof}

-Our next lemma will take care of the ``branchy'' clumps that do not have a 2-by-3 rectangle. \begin{lemma} If a clump does not include a 2-by-3 rectangle then it is 2-collapsible. \end{lemma} \begin{proof} We will first show that if a clump $\bs X$ does not have a 2-by-3 rectangle then then it does not have a loop of length at least 6.
+Our next lemma will take care of the ``branchy'' clumps that do not have a 2-by-3 rectangle. \begin{lemma} If a clump does not include a 2-by-3 rectangle then it is 2-indentable. \end{lemma} \begin{proof} We will first show that if a clump $\bs X$ does not have a 2-by-3 rectangle then then it does not have a loop of length at least 6.
 For this, assume $\bs X$ has a loop of length 6 or longer.
-We take one such loop of $\bs X$ and consider its nerve.
-Note that this is a self avoiding polygon enclosing an area of at least 2 and therefore its interior includes the skeleton of an $\bs R_6$, which is composed of two squares sharing an edge.
+We take one such loop of $\bs X$ and consider its scaffold.
+Note that this is a self avoiding polygon enclosing an area of at least 2 and therefore its interior includes the skeleton (Definition~\ref{defSkel}) of an $\bs R_6$, which is composed of two squares sharing an edge.
 Using Lemma~\ref{lsubsetx}, we conclude $\bs X$ has a 2-by-3 rectangle.

 Now assume $\bs X$ does not have a loop of length 6 longer.
 We take the longest path (choose an arbitrary one if there are multiple) in $\bs X$ that we name $\bs P = \{P_1, \ldots, P_n\}$.
-Without loss of generality, due to symmetry, assume that the neighborhood of $P_n$ looks as in Figure~\ref{pathlongestfig} below.
+Without loss of generality, due to symmetry, assume that the community of $P_n$ looks as in Figure~\ref{pathlongestfig} below.